palomanavarro22/tfm-milei-digital-politics/README.md

-# Digital Politics and Electoral Behavior — Milei 2023
+# Digital Politics and Electoral Behavior: Milei 2023

 Reproducible analysis code for the MSc thesis *"Digital Politics and Electoral Behavior: Social Media Communication and Electoral Support for